‘A Huge Disruption’: Students Testing Positive for COVID-19 Report Confusing HUHS Communication

 “Further input from the faculty may strengthen our commitment to this approach or may yet uncover other approaches that are equally or even more effective at achieving our stated objectives,” Smith wrote.

-retained legal counsel and has not ruled out filing suit against the University over the policy.
+The faculty committee will have dedicated legal counsel in University attorney Ara Gershengorn.
+At least one single-gender final club, the Fly, has retained legal counsel and has not ruled out filing suit against the University over the policy.

 In January, after the committee was announced, Faust said she wanted to ensure that the final policy is legal.